Jargon Buster - our words explained!

 Professionals can sometimes use words, phrases and/or abbreviations that are difficult for parents, carers and young people to understand.
 They can also mean different things to different organisations.
-Click on the "Jargon Buster - Our Words explained!" above.
+We are working hard to remove jargon, but you might find this guide useful!

 Harm that is caused by anyone who has power over another person.